 Discover the difference a quality mattress can make to your sleep with the unparalleled luxury of Sealy Posturepedic.
-Proudly handcrafted in New Zealand, Sealy Posturepedic is like no other bed, providing absolute comfort and support.
-The information below will help you find the perfect mattress so you can experience a quality night’s sleep.
+Proudly handcrafted in New Zealand, our Sealy Posturepedic mattress provides comfort and support like no other bed.
+Our mattress buying tips will help you find the perfect match for a quality night’s sleep.

-Sealy mattresses are constructed using coil springs, arranged in a structured way to form the core of the mattress.
+We construct our Sealy mattresses using coil springs, which are arranged in a structured way to form the mattress core.
 A combination of specially selected comfort layers and premium natural materials are applied above the spring unit to assist in conformance and pressure relief.

 Sealy innerspring mattresses have many benefits, including:

 - A support system that has been designed with orthopaedic and sleep scientists to cradle your body, relieve muscle tension, and align the body to its natural position